RTO-Websites/laravel-credentials/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/beyondcode/laravel-credentials.svg?style=flat-square)](https://scrutinizer-ci.com/g/beyondcode/laravel-credentials)
 [![Total Downloads](https://img.shields.io/packagist/dt/beyondcode/laravel-credentials.svg?style=flat-square)](https://packagist.org/packages/beyondcode/laravel-credentials)

+Since the [original package](https://github.com/beyondcode/laravel-credentials) does not seem to be maintained any more, this is an adaptation of the `beyondcode/laravel-credentials` package.
+See [here](#) how to migrate.

 The `rto-websites/laravel-credentials` package allows you to store all your secret credentials in an encrypted file and put that file into version control instead of having to add multiple credentials into your `.env` file in your production environment.